 Eastern Europe is becoming an increasingly major competitor in the software development outsourcing market.
 A growing number of organisations are choosing to outsource their software development needs to Ukraine, rather than India, the usual popular destination.

-BlueOptima’s Key Trends in the Global Software Development Industry Report for Q4 2020 highlighted that although the Eastern European region only consists of 8 per cent of the global total for software developers, it has the most cost-efficient software development.
-The BlueOptima Global Benchmark’s analysis recognised that the cost efficiency is parallel with India, which has the lowest cost for developing software and is a usual go-to for companies.
+BlueOptima’s Key Trends in the Global Software Development Industry Report for Q4 highlighted that although the Eastern European region only consists of 8 per cent of the global total for software developers, it has the most cost-efficient software development.
+The BlueOptima Global Benchmark’s analysis recognised that the cost efficiency is 9.56% higher India, which has the lowest cost for developing software and is a usual go-to for companies.

 In particular, Ukraine was identified as the most efficient at producing high-quality code.
 It is widely reported that Ukraine has become one of the top software development destinations.
 The 2019 Kearney Global Services Location Index pinpointed that Ukraine has better financial attractiveness than India, China and Poland.

 Ukrainian software developers are hailed as the ideal software development outsourcing destination as more Western European and North American businesses choose the country to expand their development capability.
 This popularity is expected to grow in the coming years.
 According to PwC analysis, the Ukrainian IT market has recently increased by 2.5 times.
 In 2011-2015, it increased by 150 per cent, and it’s predicted to reach $5.7 billion by 2020.

 To better understand the factors making Ukraine the new go-to country for software development outsourcing, we will explore what is making Ukrainian developers a valuable asset.

 The country has a great focus on education, with more than 70 per cent of Ukrainians having a secondary or higher education.